shylth/dot_files/README.md

 # dot_files
-A place to keep config files for things like Obsidian, ObinsKit, etc.
+A place to keep config files for things like Obsidian, ObinsKit, .vimrc, etc.